+Employee (a.k.a. service provider) — An individual who is hired, trained and managed by the employer to provide services authorized by the MCO.

 Enrollment broker — A contracted entity that assists individuals in selecting and enrolling with a managed care organization (MCO).
 If requested, the enrollment broker also may assist the member in choosing a primary care physician (PCP).

-Members of STAR+PLUS may request to change MCOs at any time after the first month of enrollment by contacting the enrollment broker.
-The change is effective the first day of the subsequent month if the request is made prior to state cut-off or the first of the following month if the request is made after the cut-off date.Health and Human Services Commission (HHSC) — The state agency responsible for Medicaid.
-Certain functions related to SPW eligibility and coordination between trading partners are delegated to the Department of Aging and Disability Services (DADS).
+Family member — A person who is related by blood, affinity or law to an individual.

+Financial Management Services (FMS) — Assistance provided to members who manage funds associated with the services elected for self-direction.
+The service includes initial orientation and ongoing training related to responsibilities of being an employer and adhering to legal requirements for employers.

+Financial management services agency (FMSA) — An agency that contracts with the MCO to provide FMS to members who choose the CDS option.

-Health Maintenance Activity (HMA) — A task that may be exempt from delegation based on registered nurse assessment that enables the member to remain in an independent living environment, and goes beyond activities of daily living because of the higher skill level required to perform.
+Health maintenance activity (HMA) — A task that may be exempt from delegation based on registered nurse assessment that enables the member to remain in an independent living environment, and goes beyond activities of daily living because of the higher skill level required to perform.

-Home and Community Based Services (HCBS) STAR+PLUS Waiver (SPW) — Authority granted to the state of Texas to allow delivery of long-term services and supports (LTSS) that assist members to live in the community in lieu of a nursing facility.
-This is also known as the SPW.

-Individual service plan (ISP) — A plan of care developed for the HCBS STAR+PLUS Waiver (SPW) member by the MCO.

-Intellectual and Developmental Disability (IDD) — A significant sub-average general intellectual functioning existing concurrently with deficits in adaptive behavior and manifested during the development period.
+Home and community-based services (HCS) — A non-capitated 1915(c) waiver which provides home and community-based services to individuals with intellectual or developmental disabilities as cost-effective alternatives to institutional care.

+Individual service plan (ISP) — An individualized and person-centered plan in which a member enrolled in the STAR+PLUS HCBS program operated by the MCO, with assistance as needed, identifies and documents his or her preferences, strengths, and health and wellness needs in order to develop short-term objectives and action steps to ensure personal outcomes are achieved within the most integrated setting by using identified supports and services The ISP is supported by the results of the member's program-specific assessment and must meet the requirements of 42 CFR §441.301.

+Individual Service Plan (ISP) Service Tracking Tool — This tool is developed at least annually by the member, the MCO and family members to document necessary MDCP services determined by the member’s team and the budget associated with delivering the services.
+The total cost of the member’s budget provided on this tool must be below the determined cost ceiling.
+This is also known as Form 2604.

+Intellectual and developmental disability (IDD) — A disability with onset during the developmental period that includes limitations in both intellectual and adaptive functioning, which covers many everyday conceptual, social, and practical skills.
+IDD can begin at any time, up to age 22.
+It usually lasts throughout a person's lifetime.

-Interdisciplinary team (IDT) — All individuals/entities involved in planning the SPW member’s plan of care.
-This typically includes the member, the member’s legal/authorized representative, the service coordinator, the primary care physician, etc.
+Interdisciplinary team (IDT) — All individuals/entities involved in planning the member’s plan of care (POC).
+This typically includes the member, the member’s authorized representative, the service coordinator, the primary care physician, etc.

-Legally authorized representative (LAR) — A person authorized by law to act on behalf of an HCBS SPW member, including a parent, guardian, managing conservator of a minor or the guardian of an adult.
+Legally authorized representative (LAR) — A person authorized by law to act on behalf of a member, including a parent of a minor, guardian of a minor, managing conservator of a minor or the guardian of an adult, as defined by state or federal law, including Texas Occupations Code §151.002(6), Texas Health and Safety Code §166.164, and Texas Estates Code Chapter 752.

-Long-term Services and Supports (LTSS) — Services, including Primary Home Care, Day Activity and Health Services, and the HCBS STAR+PLUS Waiver (SPW), that assist members in living in the community.
+Long-term Services and Supports (LTSS) — Services, including Primary Home Care, Day Activity and Health Services, and the STAR+PLUS HCBS program, that assist members in living in the community.

-Managed Care Operations (HMCO) — A unit within the Medicaid/Children's Health Insurance Program Division of HHSC that is responsible for administrative and operational aspects of administering the Medicaid managed care programs.
+Managed Care Compliance & Operations (MCCO) — A unit within the Medicaid/Children's Health Insurance Program (CHIP) Division of HHSC that is responsible for administrative and operational aspects of administering the Medicaid managed care programs.